PennyTrain/Aquarium/README.md

 ### Notable Bugs

 * During testing I noticed that users could access any part of the page if they typed the url in manually, to fix this I added this on top of my views a decorator @login_required(login_url="/accounts/login/").

+* During testing I noticed on the profile page the cloudinary link was not responsive, as it was so long it broke my site, I managed to get rid of the url by targetting it like this
+.form-group > a {
+    display:none;
+}
+Which worked and my site was then responsive, however I still cannot get rid of the "Currently:" on the profile page.
+As there is no element I can target it with!

 #### Technologies Used